RILAB/rilab.github.io/markdown/people.md

 </div>
 **Kevin Boardman**

-Kevin is an undergraduate students currently working on a [PUF](http://urc.ucdavis.edu/awards/puf/)-funded independent project to use transposable element mutation lines to study the function of root nodulation genes in establishing mycorhhizal symbiosis in maize.
+Kevin is an undergraduate student currently working on a [PUF](http://urc.ucdavis.edu/awards/puf/)-funded independent project to use  mutation lines to study root nodulation genes and mycorhhizal symbiosis in maize.

 <!-- break -->
 <br><br><br>